Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Experimental overview

 \section{Experimental overview}

-The contribution of two processes to the decay, fission and multifragmentation, makes experimental conditions rather challenging.
-Inclusive experimental approaches, based on the use of magnetic spectrometers are specially adapted to relativistic nuclear reactions induced by hadrons: the fraction of the bombarding energy which remains in the system appears almost completely as thermal energy, and the available phase space is fully explored.
-These clear experimental conditions, reflected in the isotropic kinematics, make the inclusive approach suitable for connecting the production observables to the kinematic observables: in particular, the production observables consist in the full isotopic identification, extended to the complete range of fragment sizes; the kinematic observables are the distribution of longitudinal velocities, measured for single nuclides, from the magnetic rigidity, with very high precision and without any threshold.
+The present study focuses on a situation where the contribution of two processes to the decay, fission and multifragmentation, makes experimental conditions rather challenging.
+On the other hand, these experimental conditions are greatly simplified by the choice of relativistic energies: in the case of relativistic nuclear reactions induced by hadrons, the fraction of the bombarding energy which remains in the system appears almost completely as thermal energy, reflected in a mostly isotropic kinematics.
+Under these conditions, an inclusive approach based on the use of a magnetic spectrometer is at present a very well adapted solution for connecting the production observables to the kinematic observables: in particular, the production observables consist in the full isotopic identification, extended to the complete range of fragment sizes; the kinematic observables are the distribution of longitudinal velocities, measured for single nuclides, from the magnetic rigidity, with very high precision and without any threshold.
 Nevertheless, we show in the following that some difficulties still remain when rather heavy fragments are studied, because the analysis procedure we adopted, based on the disentangling of the full velocity distribution in more components, becomes limited.